Antonicv/Cifo_Exercises/Ejercicio10_01_2025.md

  * Prioritize Quality: Balance speed with technical excellence and long-term vision.

  * Tailor Agile to the Context: Adapt Agile practices to fit the team's and organization's unique needs, avoiding dogmatism.

+ ### 2.b Dark side of user stories

+ Ambiguity in Details

+    Problem: User stories are intentionally brief and may lack sufficient detail for developers.
+    Impact: This can lead to misunderstandings or incorrect assumptions about requirements, resulting in rework.

+Dependency on Communication

+    Problem: User stories require extensive communication between the Product Owner, the development team, and stakeholders to clarify details.
+    Impact: If communication is ineffective, errors in implementation may occur.

+Difficulty Managing Complexity

+    Problem: User stories are designed to be small and manageable, but when a task is complex or technical (such as migrations or infrastructure tasks), it can be difficult to translate it into a user story.
+    Impact: This can lead to forced or disconnected stories that fail to deliver user value.

+Exclusive Focus on User Value

+    Problem: User stories focus on the perceived value for the end user, which can lead to neglecting critical technical aspects like code quality, architecture, or performance.
+    Impact: This can result in long-term technical issues, such as technical debt.

+Difficulty Measuring Success

+    Problem: User stories may lack clear metrics to measure their success or whether they actually delivered value.
+    Impact: This makes it hard to evaluate if the delivered functionality meets objectives.

+Challenges with Divisibility

+    Problem: Breaking down large stories (epics) into smaller ones can be challenging and may lead to fragments that don’t provide value individually.
+    Impact: This can disrupt the workflow and produce deliverables that are not useful on their own.

+Risk of Being Too Generic

+    Problem: Some user stories may be written so generically that they lose context, leaving the team without a clear vision of the problem being solved.
+    Impact: This can cause demotivation or work disconnected from the user’s real needs.

+Biased Prioritization

+    Problem: If the Product Owner prioritizes user stories based on opinions or external pressures instead of concrete data, it may lead to poor prioritization.
+    Impact: Features that are unnecessary or provide little value may be developed.

+Lack of Inclusion of Technical Stakeholders

+    Problem: In some teams, user stories focus so much on the end user that they fail to adequately include the needs of the technical team.
+    Impact: This can cause resistance from the technical team or lead to suboptimal solutions being implemented.

 ---